hellomc/mlops-zoomcamp-2025/README.md

 ## [Module 1 Introduction](01-intro)

-✅ Launched an Amazon EC2 instance and installed Anaconda and Docker ✅ Connected remotely to the EC2 instance via VSCode
+✅ Launched an Amazon EC2 instance and installed Anaconda and Docker<br />
+✅ Connected remotely to the EC2 instance via VSCode<br />
-✅ Trained a linear regression model to predict NYC Taxi trip duration ✅ Explored key MLOps concepts, including why MLOps matters and the MLOps maturity model
+✅ Trained a linear regression model to predict NYC Taxi trip duration<br />
+✅ Explored key MLOps concepts, including why MLOps matters and the MLOps maturity model<br />

 ## [Module 2 Experiment Tracking & Model Management](02-experiment-tracking)

-✅ Built a cloud-based MLflow tracking server on AWS using EC2, PostgreSQL (RDS), and S3 ✅ Trained and tracked XGBoost and RandomForest models to predict NYC taxi trip durations ✅ Tuned hyperparameters and compared model performance using MLflow ✅ Registered the best models in MLflow’s model registry for reproducibility and version control
+✅ Built a cloud-based MLflow tracking server on AWS using EC2, PostgreSQL (RDS), and S3<br />
+✅ Trained and tracked XGBoost and RandomForest models to predict NYC taxi trip durations<br />
+✅ Tuned hyperparameters and compared model performance using MLflow<br />
+✅ Registered the best models in MLflow’s model registry for reproducibility and version control<br />

 ## Module 3 Workflow Orchestration